 Xi’an is an important city in Chinese history.
 It marked the beginning of the Ancient Silk Road and was China’s capital even before Beijing.
 There’s no need to say there’s plenty of beauty to discover.
 Ready to explore the starting point of the Silk Road route and its top attractions? 🐉

-This article may contain affiliate links, which means that if you purchase through one of them, I may earn a small commission at no extra cost.
+This article may contain affiliate links.
+This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.

 Planning Your Stay in Xian